Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Introduction

+Let's start in a different geometric context, that of Lefschetz fibrations $\Pi: E \rightarrow \bC$ over the complex plane, such that $[\omega_E]$ and $c_1(E)$ are both zero.
+Here, the natural class of Lagrangian submanifolds are those $L \subset E$ whose image in $\bC$ is allowed to go to infinity in positive real direction (that includes Lefschetz thimbles, as well as closed submanifolds; we continue to assume $H^1(L) = 0$ and $L$ is {\em Spin}).
+One can define Floer cohomology for such submanifolds so that \eqref{eq:hf} continues to hold, by using a suitable Hamiltonian term.
+There is also a Fukaya category $\scrF(\Pi)$, of which these are the cohomology level morphisms.

+\begin{remark} The Fukaya category of a Lefschetz fibration has had a troubled infancy (to which the author has contributed through the never-finished \cite{abouzaid-seidel11b}).
+The author first learned about it from Kontsevich.
+One can simplify the technicalities by allowing only a basis of Lefschetz thimbles as objects, and this was done in \cite{seidel02} as well as some earlier papers in this series \cite{seidel12b,seidel14b}.
+The book \cite{seidel04} gave a complete definition of $\scrF(\Pi)$, but it used a complicated workaround involving a double branched cover.
+Instead, the most frequently used approach is a categorical quotient construction \cite{abouzaid-seidel11b, ganatra-pardon-shende17}, and we will adopt that here.
+There is also an alternative \cite{lefschetz4andahalf}, which is algebraically much more straightforward but uses a larger automorphism group of the base than just rotations. \end{remark}

+Any Lefschetz fibration comes with a canonical Hamiltonian automorphism $\phi$, which is obtained by applying a full rotation to the part at $\infty$ of the base, and then lifting that.
+By using continuation maps, one can define distinguished elements

-The Fukaya category of any symplectic Lefschetz fibration (over a disc, or equivalently the complex plane) comes with an additional datum, namely, a preferred natural transformation from the Serre functor to the identity functor.
-This observation goes back to \cite{seidel06}.
-The canonical natural transformation plays an important role in understanding the geometry of the Lefschetz fibration: one can easily construct examples with isomorphic Fukaya categories but different natural transformations.
+of a somewhat different nature than \eqref{eq:wl}: if $L$ is closed, $\mathit{HF}^*(\phi(L),L) \iso \mathit{HF}^*(L,L)$, and \eqref{eq:c-elements} is just the identity endomorphism.
+On the $A_\infty$-level, $\phi$ induces an autoequivalence of $\scrF(\Pi)$, which can be intrinsically described as its Serre functor; and the elements \eqref{eq:c-elements} lift to a natural transformation from $\phi$ (the Serre functor) to the identity functor.
+The last-mentioned observation goes back to \cite{seidel06}; it is worked out in \cite{seidel12b} in the context of a basis of vanishing cycles, or more elegantly in \cite{lefschetz5} using the approach from \cite{lefschetz4andahalf}; and we will give yet another definition here.
+This canonical natural transformation plays an important role in understanding the geometry of the Lefschetz fibration: one can easily construct examples with isomorphic Fukaya categories but different natural transformations.

+\begin{example} Take an exact Lefschetz fibration which has only two critical points.
+For simplicity, let's work with Floer cohomology with coefficients in a field $\bK$.
+In this case, the Fukaya category of the Lefschetz fibration is determined by a single graded $\bK$-vector space $H = \mathit{HF}(L_0,L_1)$, which is the Floer cohomology between the two Lefschetz thimbles in the total space $M^{2n}$.
+However, one can also consider $H$ as Floer cohomology between the vanishing cycles in a fibre $F$ of the Lefschetz fibration, $H = \mathit{HF}(L_{F,0},L_{F,1})$.
+In that context, one has additional multiplicative structure, namely

+which is nonzero iff the vanishing cycles are mutually isomorphic in the Fukaya category of the fibre.
+In terms of the Fukaya category of the Lefschetz fibration, that multiplicative structure is part of what's encoded in the natural transformation.
+For instance, consider two Lefschetz fibrations whose fibres are genus zero surfaces, and with the vanishing cycles as in Figure \ref{fig:simple-example}.
+The Fukaya categories of the Lefschetz fibrations are the same ($H$ is of total dimension two, with one generator each in two adjacent degrees), but they are distinguished by \eqref{eq:simple-multiplication}. \end{example}